 - Title.
 This segment consists of the operations of our title insurance underwriters and related businesses which provide title insurance and escrow and other title-related services including trust activities, trustee sales guarantees, recordings and reconveyances, and home warranty products.
 This segment also includes our transaction services business, which includes other title-related services used in the production and management of mortgage loans, including mortgage loans that experience default. - Corporate and Other.
 This segment consists of the operations of the parent holding company, our real estate technology subsidiaries, other smaller, non-title businesses and certain unallocated corporate overhead expenses and eliminations of revenues and expenses between it and our Title segment.
-This segment also includes the results of operations of Pacific Union through the date of the Pacific Union Sale and the assets of discontinued operations, Black Knight and FNFV, as of December 31, 2016.
-Refer to Note G. Discontinued Operations for further information.
+This segment also includes the results of operations of Pacific Union International, Inc. ("Pacific Union") through September 24, 2018, the date we closed on the sale of all of our equity interest in, and notes outstanding from, Pacific Union.